Ardoyne Youth Enterprise

 We manage outreach and detached youth workers who work with young people on the streets and signpost them to existing services.

-We run community transport services.
+We run youth community transport services.

-We manage and facilitate good-relations initiatives and youth governance programmes across the area.
+We manage and facilitate good relations initiatives and youth governance programmes across the area.

 We deliver on the action plan for the Crumlin Ardoyne Neighbourhood Renewal Partnership, and we facilitated and drove a community partnership process which brought a state of the art 3G football pitch to Marrowbone Millennium Park.